Principles of Good Website Designing

 Planning can be very important here and we have touched on this in the discussion on design purpose above.
-Consistency also build trust so try to preserve design quality through a consistent presentation.
+Consistency also builds trust so try to preserve design quality through a consistent presentation.
 CSS (Cascading Style Sheets) would come in handy to keep the complete information about design styles and elements.
 Building website CSS is not for starters.
 This is really a professional aspect of design.
 Fortunately, most design tools like WordPress and Joomla will already have taken care of these for you.

 Here are some tips to keep in mind for consistency when building websites.

 - Keep menus in the same position on each page.